 Chapter NR 216, Wis.
 Admin.
 Code, Storm Water Discharge Permits was last updated in 2003.
 Since that time there have been changes to state statutes, federal requirements, and Chapter NR 151, Wis.
 Admin.
 Code that need to be reflected in administrative code.
-A public hearing on the proposed rule updates is scheduled for April 20, 2021 at 1:00 p.m. via Zoom.
-Comments on the proposed rule must be received on or before April 30, 2021.
-View meeting notice and draft rule at:
+The department is currently drafting responses to public comments on the proposed rule.
+More information is available at:

 The DNR’s construction site permit requires landowners to install practices to help decrease the amount of sediment that pollutes Wisconsin’s waterways from construction projects.
 Land disturbance during a construction project exposes bare soil which can erode during storm events.
 Practices help decrease the amount of sediment that runs off during a storm event.

 - Wetland Screening and Delineation Resource for Construction Sites - Wetland Indicator Layers